 The Greater Green Bay Community Foundation’s grants program funds measurable strategies to make a positive impact on the quality of life and create a better future for residents in our community.

-Although all innovative ideas that meet emerging needs or opportunities will be considered, these are priority areas:
+All innovative ideas that meet emerging needs or opportunities will be considered, including these are focus areas:

 All applicants must meet the following: